University of Bologna: Organization

 Higher education processes are being harmonised across the European Community.
 Nowadays the university offers 101 different "Laurea" or "Laurea breve" first-level degrees (three years of courses), followed by 108 "Laurea specialistica" or "Laurea magistrale" second-level degrees (two years).
-However, 11 other courses have maintained preceding rules of "Laurea specialistica a ciclo unico" or "Laurea magistrale a ciclo unico", with only one cycle of study of five years, except for medicine and dentistry which requires six years of courses.
-After the "Laurea" one may attain first level Master (one-year diploma, similar to a Postgraduate diploma).
-After second-level degrees are attained, one may proceed to second level Master, specialisation schools (residency), or doctorates of research (PhD).
+However 11 other courses have maintained the previous rules of "Laurea specialistica a ciclo unico" or "Laurea magistrale a ciclo unico", with only one cycle of study of five years, except for medicine and dentistry, which require six years of courses.
+After the "Laurea" one may attain first-level Master (one-year diploma, similar to a postgraduate diploma).
+After second-level degrees are attained, one may proceed to second-level Master, specialisation schools (residency) or research doctorates (PhD).

-The 11 Schools (which replace the preexisting 23 faculties) are:
+The 11 Schools (which replace the existing 23 faculties) are: